 Next stop, Bäckerei Alpenstück.
 I ordered a pastry and an espresso and couldn’t spend much time resting because I had to continue on my way.
 The pastries at Alpenstück are in the southern German tradition and are all hand-made.
 I could have chosen from the apple strudel, pretzels, numerous cakes and breads, or plenty of others.

 Bäckerei Alpenstück is one of Berlin’s best.

-Finally, at a fast walking pace I reached Ostbahnof where the train was a couple minutes late and transferred me just in time for my Berlin-Warsaw Express train.
+Finally, at a fast walking pace, I reached Ostbahnof where the train was a couple of minutes late and transferred me just in time for my Berlin-Warsaw Express train.

 For over a decade Stephen Bugno has been traveling the world and writing about it.
 He founded the GoMad Nomad Travel Mag in 2009 to share inspiration and practical travel information with other independent travelers.
 He blogs at BohemianTraveler.com.
 Follow him on Instagram and Facebook.